 Why Study Journalism?

 Have you ideas about the future?
 Can you see what ought to be changed now?
 Journalists are needed to analyse, examine and reveal how things work and what the future holds for people.

-The BAJ is a journalism degree intended for those with enquiring minds, for people who want to learn how to tell stories in a way that will help people in Ireland and internationally to find the best way forward.
+The BA in journalism is a degree intended for those with enquiring minds, for people who want to learn how to tell stories in a way that will help people in Ireland and internationally to find the best way forward.

 The technologies of journalism change, but the need for it does not.
 Online, in print or across the airwaves, or in social media, stories are told that engage the public and help people to understand their world.
 In all areas of life, from business to politics, from culture to religion, from sports to lifestyles, the public looks to journalism for guidance.
 Their role is varied - it can be to entertain or educate as well as to inform the public.

-The School of Communications welcomes applications for the BAJ programme from people who feel that they have something to say and who want to learn more about how to say it in a way that makes sense to audiences and readers.
+We welcome applications from people who feel that they have something to say and who want to learn more about how to say it in a way that makes sense to audiences and readers.

 B.Sc. in Multimedia (Bachelor Honours Degree)